 Training and Coaching

-- Two-day in-person Wrap-Up Institute the week of April 5-9, 2021 (exact dates and location to be determined after the cohort has been formed).
+- Two-day in-person Wrap-Up Institute May 2-3, 2023 (location to be determined after the cohort has been formed).

-*All teams will receive funds to offset travel expenses.
+*All teams will receive funds to cover travel expenses.
 See Financial Support for more information.

 Each Embedding Evaluation team will design and implement an evaluation project of a public-facing library program or service over a 9-month period with the support of instructors and peers.
 Priority will be given to teams seeking to evaluate an innovative learning activity or program (such as hands-on, self-directed, or experiential learning) and/or programs or services focused on communities that their library has historically under-served or currently under-serves.